What is Kubbeh? Lebanon's Most Beloved Dish - Explained | Almaz Foods

 06

-A coastal Lebanese specialty — bulgur shell made with fish, stuffed with caramelised onions and pine nuts.
+A coastal Lebanese specialty, bulgur shell made with fish, stuffed with caramelised onions and warm spices.
 Common in Tripoli and Sidon.

 • Bulgur wheat and meat outer shell (two-component structure)

-• Distinct filling inside (spiced meat, pine nuts, onions)
+• Distinct filling inside (warmly spiced meat, caramelised onions)

 • Torpedo or oval shape, hollow inside